mebsic/Snake/README.md

 Final Culminating Project

 # Usage
+(you are required to enter the directory of the jar before this step)

 To run the game with scoring system, use local console and enter the following command:

-(you are required to enter the directory of the jar)

 java -jar Snake.jar